 Story and Photos by Bill Cunningham

 It undoubtedly has been a tough year for all of us (Albertans, and worldwide!) as we have navigated the ups and downs of the COVID-19 pandemic.
 But one thing is for certain: the closure of borders has given all of us a stronger impetus to explore closer to home.
-And if you’re frequent travellers like Bill Cunningham and Roberta Ann, then you’re really eager to seek out the roads less traveled and plot out whole new road trips to experience your own backyard in a whole new way.
+And if you’re a frequent traveller like Bill Cunningham or Roberta Ann, then you’re really eager to seek out the roads less travelled and plot out whole new road trips to experience your own backyard in a whole new way.

 Thus, the “Ferry Ring” to find some of Alberta’a ferries was created by Bill and Roberta.
 Starting in the early a.m. from their homes in Trochu this last July, the duo plotted a route to hit the Bleriot Ferry and Finnegan Ferry over the Red Deer River, along with the Crowfoot Ferry on the Bow River.
 All three of them are operated by the Alberta government and are free to use.
 The trip took them 10 ½ hours to drive the 409 km (not including side trips) and in their opinion, was well worth their time.